ploigos-automated-governance/1-demo/README.md

     * Enter the username and password from above if prompted
   * `cd ..`

-15. Create webhook in gitea for demo app settings -> webhooks -> just like github

-16. Update configmap and secret with new config for generate-evidence
+10. Update configmap and secret with new config for generate-evidence

  generate-evidence:
   - name: Generate and Push Evidence